How to Spend 3-4 Days in Vienna [Itinerary]

 • Start your 2nd day in Vienna with a visit to Belvedere Palace and Gardens.

-• Continue on to Karlskirche.
+• Continue to Karlskirche.

 • Take pictures of the colorful Hundertwasserhaus apartment building.